 Summit the Rock of Gibraltar by taxi or cable car to find yourself at a unique perch: the only place on earth where you can see two continents and two seas come together.
 Ponder the energy where two bodies of water meet, creating choppy riptides where little fish gather, attracting big fish, which attract big fishing fleets.
 Consider the action at this meeting point of two great civilizations — Islam and Christendom — rubbing like cultural tectonic plates for 1,300 years.
 Then ape with the monkeys who call the Rock home and couldn't care less.

-Get as high as you can mechanically in Europe, riding the cable car from the French alpine resort of Chamonix to Aiguille du Midi.
+To truly get high in the French Alps, ride the cable car from the alpine resort of Chamonix to the Aiguille du Midi.
 Up there, at 12,600 feet above sea level, just climbing a few steps gets you winded.
 The air is thin.
 Perfect strangers do the halfway-to-heaven tango, and people are giddy as they marvel at razor-sharp peaks around them.
 You can almost reach out and pet the white head of Mount Blanc just across the way.
 To beat the clouds and crowds, leave Chamonix early in the morning or reserve in advance.

 In Bosnia-Herzegovina, at the crest of Mostar's single-arched bridge, survey the town that just a couple of decades ago was a killing field of sectarian strife as Yugoslavia broke apart.
 Take in the cityscape of crosses, spires, and minarets.
 Ponder the tragedy of Mostar's recent past and the hope symbolized by the bridge upon which you stand — once bombed and now rebuilt.
 On hot summer days, you'll see a local tradition in action — young men in bathing suits collecting donations from onlookers.
 Contribute a few coins, and when the total reaches 30 euros, a diver will expertly make the dizzying jump from the bridge into the river way, way below.